publiccodenet/process-code-software-procurement/phases/10-agile-development-integration.md

 ![Diagram showing who should read step 10](/../images/implementation-3.svg)

-> Read this if you are building your own software or hired a vendor to customize existing open source software.
+> Read this if you are building software in-house, hired a vendor to build custom software or hired a vendor to customize existing open source software.
+> Skip ahead to step [11.
+Integration](/11-integration.md) if you bought off the shelf software.

 ## Goals